drowe67/codec2/README.md

 ## Ports to non C99 Compilers

 We have standardized on C99 and develop and test using gcc on a Linux platform.
-We and encourage people who want to use non-standard compilers like MSVC and certain embedded compilers to maintain their own Codec 2 forks.
+We encourage people who want to use non-standard compilers like MSVC and certain embedded compilers to maintain their own Codec 2 forks.
 Our focus needs to be on what’s unique about our project – the speech codec and modem waveforms – rather than consuming time and resources on non-core activities that others can do equally well.
 If you decide to fork Codec 2 to a non C99 compiler - please ensure you port the ctests and that they all pass.
 If the tests have not been ported or do not pass - it's not Codec 2.

 ## Quickstart